Coherence Time in Biological Oscillator Assemblies Bounds the Rate of State Registration

 Citation

-Todd, I. (2025).
-Coherence Time in Neural Oscillator Assemblies Sets the Speed of Thought.
-BioSystems (submitted).
+Todd, I. (2026).
+Coherence Time in Biological Oscillator Assemblies Bounds the Rate of State Registration.
+BioSystems (under review).

-Workflow: Claude Code with Opus 4.5 (Anthropic) for drafting and simulation code; Gemini 3 Pro (Google) and GPT-5.2 (OpenAI) for review.
+Workflow: Claude Code with Opus 4.6 (Anthropic) for drafting and simulation code; GPT-5.3 (OpenAI) for review.
 Author reviewed all content and takes full responsibility.